JakeLi2001/Google-Advanced-Data-Analytics-Professional-Certificate/README.md

     - Deliverables: EDA in Jupyter Notebook, visualizations in Tableau, executive summary
 4. Hypothesis Testing: Conduct hypothesis testing to analyze the relationship between video_view_count and verified_status.
     - Deliverables: Hypothesis testing in Jupyter Notebook, executive summary
+5. Regression Model: Build a logistic regression model to investigate how variables are related to the `verified_status` variable.
+    - Deliverables: Regression modeling in Jupyter Notebook, executive summary
+6. Final Model: Build a Random Forest model and XGBoost model to classify if a video contains a claim or an opinion.
+    - Deliverables: Final model in Jupyter Notebook, executive summary

 [Back to TOC](#label-table-of-contents-toc)

 ## :dart: Results

+The final machine learning model built using random forest performed exceptionally well.
+It has a 99% accuracy and 99% recall on the test set.
+The model predicted opinions perfectly and only misclassified 18 claims videos as opinion.

 [Back to TOC](#label-table-of-contents-toc)

 ## :hammer_and_wrench: Tech Stack

+Language: Python

+Libraries: NumPy, pandas, Matplotlib, Seaborn, SciPy, scikit-learn, xgboost

+Tool: Jupyter Lab, Tableau

 [Back to TOC](#label-table-of-contents-toc)